What are centipedes?

 Centipedes are nocturnal predators that feed on insects, spiders, worms, and other centipedes.
 These insects are yellowish to dark brown or red, and some may have dark stripes or other markings.
 Centipedes have a long, flat, segmented body, with each body segment having one pair of long thin, legs.
 The first pairs of limbs end in sharp claws and contain venom glands that they use to paralyze their prey and as a way to defend themselves from predators.

 Though centipedes have poor vision, they are still exceptional hunters using their long, sensitive antennae to find their prey.
+They can very easily become a nuisance pest in homes in the Honolulu area we service.

 Are centipedes dangerous?